 This is a partnership with the US Department of Agriculture and 1890 Historically Black Land Grant Universities.
-Eligibility requirements: US citizen, GPA 3.0 or above, combined SAT/writing 1500, ACT 21, applied to university, intend to study agriculture, food, national resources.
+Eligibility requirements: US citizen, GPA 3.0+, combined SAT/writing 1500, ACT 21, applied one of eighteen Historically Black Land-Grant Institutions; intend to study agriculture, food, national resources.
 Demonstrated leadership and community service, transcript.

 Scholarship: full tuition, employment with USDA, fees, books, room & board, use of laptop.